Milligan runner injured in DUI crash speaks from hospital bed - NewsBreak

 On Friday, Lee Harrison with the university announced that Mortimer had also received injuries to his hips and experienced bruising to the lungs, as well as a possible concussion.
 However, Harrison said Mortimer did not have any serious brain injuries.

-The other injured runner, Eli Baldy, 21, of Knoxville, was released from the hospital on Thursday night.PREVIOUS: Car hits 3 Milligan athletes, killing 1
+The other injured runner, Eli Baldy, 21, of Knoxville, was released from the hospital on Thursday night.High-speed pursuit across Louisa County following shooting, two arrested

 Mortimer thanked everyone for their prayers and asked for continued support for the Cramer and Baldy families, as well as the rest of the team.